aayush-thakkar2914/Pragnya-Learnning-Management-System/README.md

 2. Import it into Eclipse IDE as a Maven Project.

+3. Add your email address and app password in EmailUtil.java file.

-3. Set up Oracle Database and import LMSproject.sql.
+4. Set up Oracle Database and import LMSproject.sql.

-4. Configure database credentials in DatabaseConnection.java.
+5. Configure database credentials in DatabaseConnection.java.

-5. Deploy to a server like Apache Tomcat.
+6. Deploy to a server like Apache Tomcat.

-6. Run the project on the server.
+7. Run the project on the server.

 📸 Screenshots